thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 - Define user interface and user interface design.
 - Explain why UI design is important to both users and developers.
-- Use common user interface elements.
+- Style common user interface elements.
 - Understand the basics of UI design.

 ## What's interface and User Interface Design?